IPE Courses and Opportunities

 Identifying Victims of Human Trafficking within Health Care Settings:

 Course offered in Fall 2017 as Law775

 Interdisciplinary problem-solving course in which health science students will develop innovations to increase the identification of victims of human trafficking in healthcare settings.
-Apply by March 25 for admission to class.
+Admission by application to class.
 Learn more.

 Death, Loss and Grief:

 Course offered Fall 2017 as SW 617 – Section 001

 Addresses the theoretical framework of human loss and grief from a culturally and philosophically diverse perspective.
 Why and how humans grieve is examined, as well as how grieving is affected by type of loss, socioeconomic and cultural factors, individual personality and family functioning.

 Team-Based Clinical Decision Making:

 Course listed as Dentistry 760, Health Sciences 505, Med Admin 714, Pharmacy 714, Social Work 714

 Large-scale interprofessional course designed for students in dentistry, medicine, nursing, pharmacy, and social work.
 Boosts understanding of how each discipline contributes to healthcare teams, the importance of effective communication, and the role of collaboration in clinical decision making.
 Student teams rotate through modules taught at all five schools by interdisciplinary pairs of faculty.
 Read more about this course or watch a short video.